 Your comrades in team-teaching will be your best source of ideas, inspiration, and morale.
 Thanks to our wonderful Internet, you can extend that powerful connection beyond your own prefecture and to all the JETs in all of 日本!

 All prefectures have their own Facebook page, but some have built extensive websites and wikis chock full of info.
 The best of this info, of course, is the teaching materials.

 The home of everyone's favorite KimoKawaii bear gives us an entire wiki devoted to lessons and teaching materials.
 All lessons are divided by level with additional lessons for eikaiwa, special needs, and warm-ups.
 The lessons are detailed and sometimes offer downloadables to help in execution.
 Bookmark this one because you'll be going back.

 Oh, did you think Kumamoto was finished?
 The power of Kumamon imbues them with otherworldly teaching powers.
 The official KumamotoJET website (separate from the wiki) offers three collections of lessons from Skill Development Conferences.
 Presumably these are from days before the wiki, but they're nice to have and worth checking out.

-SagaJET Teaching Resources
+Mie Guidebook Teaching Resources Wiki

 NagasakiJET's Hello English Picture Dictionary

 Nagasaki's JET ALT community put together a nice pdf picture dictionary with great illustrations and material separated by grade.
-The best part about this is that it's made specifically for Elementary grades 1-4, the four grades of school that do not have compulsory English education.
-Because it's not compulsory, there is no official curriculum for these grades and thus ALTs are generally on their own when planning lessons for these classes.
+The best part about this is that it's made specifically for Elementary grades 1–4, the four grades of school that do not have compulsory English education.
+Because it's not compulsory, there is no official curriculum for these grades and thus ALTs are generally on their own when planning lessons.
 Thankfully there ALTs like the ones in Nagasaki that pull together to create resources for the rest of us.